robotics-upo/hunav_sim/hunav_evaluator/README.md

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;where $x_{cp}^i$ indicates the position of the closest person to the robot at step i.

-- *Minimum and maximum distance to people* $(CP_{min}$ and $CP_{max}$ respectively) The values of the minimum and the maximum distances ($meters$) from the robot to the people along the trajectory.
+- *Minimum and maximum distance to people* ( $CP_{min}$ and $CP_{max}$ respectively).
+The values of the minimum and the maximum distances ($meters$) from the robot to the people along the trajectory.
 It can give an idea of the dimension of the robot trajectory with respect to the people in the space.

 $$ CP_{min} = min \{||x_r^i-x_{cp}^i||_2  \forall i \in N \} $$

 $$ CP_{max} = max \{||x_r^i-x_{cp}^i||_2  \forall i \in N \} $$

-- *Intimate/Personal/Social space intrusions* $(CP_{prox})$ This metric is based on the Proxemics theory which define personal spaces around people for interaction.
+- *Intimate/Personal/Social space intrusions* $(CP_{prox})$.
+This metric is based on the Proxemics theory which define personal spaces around people for interaction.
 These areas are defined as:

     - Intimate.
 Distance shorter than 0.45m.
     - Personal.
 Distance between 0.45 and 1.2m.